Projectyl/projectyl.github.io/_pages/home.md

       url: /about/
     - label: "Contact Us"
       url: /contact/
-    - label: "All Posts"
-      url: /all/
-    - label: "All Pages"
-      url: /all-pages/
 excerpt: _<large>Starting research straight out of college can be daunting - we are here to make it easier.</large>_
 author_profile: false
 tags: